leanprover/lean4/tests/bench/README.md

 compilers in a reproducible way.
 After installing Nix, running the benchmarks is as easy as

 ```
-nix-shell --run make
+nix-shell cross.nix --pure --run make
 ```

-This will record 50 runs for each benchmark configuration (this can be changed with `min_runs` in `temci.yaml`), generate results in `report_lean.csv` and `report_cross.csv`, and print them to stdout in a tabulated format.
+This will record 50 runs for each benchmark configuration (this can be changed with `runs` in `cross.yaml`), generate results in `report_lean.csv` and `report_cross.csv`, and print them to stdout in a tabulated format.
 It will also generate HTML reports in `report/` comparing the time-based benchmarks.